 13.6.
 The Service Provider (in the case of product warranty, the manufacturer as well) shall repair defects subject to guarantee or warranty arising during the guarantee or warranty period, replace or re-provide the product free of charge.

 13.7.
 The costs associated with the performance of warranty obligations shall be borne by the Service Provider for implied warranty and by the manufacturer (or the Service Provider if deemed to be a distributor) for product warranty.

 13.8.
 The customer shall notify the Service Provider (or the manufacturer if the customer wants to make a claim to the manufacturer in case of product warranty) of his guarantee and warranty claims without delay upon detecting the defect.
-For contracts between customers deemed to be consumers under the Hungarian Civil Code and the Service Provider, defects notified within two months after detecting the defect shall be deemed to have been notified without delay.
+For contracts between customers deemed to be consumers under the Swiss Civil Code and the Service Provider, defects notified within two months after detecting the defect shall be deemed to have been notified without delay.

 14. Data management

 14.1.
 The Service Provider is committed to protecting personal data of its users and partners, with particular regard to observing the customers’ right to dispose over their information.
 The Service Provider will treat confidentially personal data and take every safety, technical and organisational measure to guarantee data security.

 14.2.
 The customer is responsible for learning about the data management rules detailed in the General Contracting Terms and Conditions.
 As part of these General Contracting Terms and Conditions, by placing an order, the customer declares that he is familiar with the information on handling his personal data, based on which he decided to shop in the Webshop of his free will, on a voluntary basis, having accepted the rules applicable to the management of his personal data.